open-navigation/gz2-toy-demos/README.md

 # gz2-toy-demos
 A toy demo adding sensors to blocks in (new) Gazebo.
+Does not require compiling.

 ```
 cd gz_toy_demos